Canadian Journal of African Studies

 For many parts of Africa and Asia a rural society is often a pedestrian society.
 There are limited means of transport; the peasant is largely immobilized and his movement to the outside is a major undertaking.
 He lives in an economic and political microcosm Typically his world may be ten miles long and twelve miles wide, bounded by where a road comes through a swamp and ending where it drifts over hills.
 It is a world that is effectively cut off from the outside; in his own view the pedestrian lives on an island, surrounded by a vast sea of the uninhabited and the unknown.

 Miller, Norman, "Political Mobility and the Pedestrian Society" (1970).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3977.